 Further to this, Zael is able to perform a ‘Gale’ to diffuse such circles, the result of which causing further damage to nearby enemies or granting party-wide bonuses such as healing or damage protection dependent on which they are.
 This becomes imperative within many of the game’s key boss fights, such bonuses providing invaluable aid in tackling the hulking creatures that Mistwalker have created.
 It is within these that Mistwalker’s talent in design truly shines, each needing to be tackled in a specific way.
 Needless to say, it’s best that you discover such methods yourselves, so I’ll save detail here!

-Later in the game, characters will each be granted a unique ‘Spirit Attack’, able to be used once their ‘Spirit Meter’ is filled – either through causing damage upon enemies, or by taking damage from them.
+Later in the game, characters will each be granted a unique ‘Spirit Attack’, able to be used once their ‘Spirit Meter’ is filled – either through causing damage upon enemies or by taking damage from them.
 These prove more devastating counterparts to each individual character’s relevant skill – Zael able to raise his attack speed temporarily, or Yurick able to fling a barrage of Meteors upon foes for excessive damage.

 In terms of difficulty, The Last Story remains relatively simplistic throughout – few minor spikes scattered across, with a few far larger towards the game’s finale.
-Each character, including the player, is granted five lives during combat, allowing you multiple opportunities to ensure that you pass any combat situation before being met with the ‘Game Over’ screen, which are refilled once victorious.
+Each character, including the player, is granted five lives during combat, allowing you multiple opportunities to ensure that you pass any combat situation before being met with the ‘Game Over’ screen, which is refilled once victorious.

-Within battles and environments you’ll also make use of ‘Seek mode’, which serves a range of functions.
+Within battles and environments, you’ll also make use of ‘Seek mode’, which serves a range of functions.
 It’ll help you reveal hidden passages for example, or show vulnerable pillars that you can request spell casters target to crush enemies.
 Within cities this is also used to locate hidden items or characters that the player is able to interact with, expanding the gameplay experience beyond simply running up and down streets.

-Whilst striving to differentiate itself from the stagnated genre, The Last Story still retains elements that have long been attributed with it.
+Whilst striving to differentiate itself from the stagnated genre, The Last Story still retains elements that have long been attributed to it.
 Weapons and armour may be continually upgraded, heightening physical and magic attack damage.
 There’s also a broad selection, each altering the look of your character that is able to be further customised through a range of coloured dyes.
 Even more impressive is that such choices are transitioned across to the game’s countless cutscenes, adding a personal touch to the entire experience.

 Once you’ve made your way through the game’s engaging 20-hour narrative, there’s also an additional Multiplayer mode for those that relish the challenge.
 Here you’ll find Deathmatch, Team Deathmatch and a Co-operative mode, able to be played over Nintendo Wi-Fi Connection.
 Each support up to six players, and you can either search for random players to join or can host a private lobby for yourself and up to five friends.

 This works without issue, although, as with most online titles, the more players you have the more enjoyable the experience.
-For instance, the Co-operative mode pits you against a selection of the game’s best boss fights, yet without the full complement of six players you may find yourselves struggling to make a dent.
+For instance, the Co-operative mode pits you against a selection of the game’s best boss fights, yet without the full complement of six players, you may find yourselves struggling to make a dent.

 The sheer quality of both audio and visual direction is also worth mentioning, Sakaguchi’s experience as a film director clearly coming into play.
 There is an artistic beauty about the entire experience, helped in no small part by a sumptuous score from veteran composer Nobuo Uematsu, yet innovative use of the game’s ‘Seek mode’ sees the player, following the conclusion of a cutscene, shifted into a first-person perspective where they must then search their surroundings for a relative point of interest.

 Though some denounce the Japanese role-playing genre as having fallen from grace, The Last Story stands tall as a shining beacon that exemplifies the very best of what it can achieve.
-A heartwarming tale of love, friendship and betrayal proves a resounding storytelling experience, accompanied by an inventive battle system that is as accessible as it is immersive to behold.
+A heartwarming tale of love, friendship and betrayal prove a resounding storytelling experience, accompanied by an inventive battle system that is as accessible as it is immersive to behold.

 One can only hope that The Last Story won’t indeed be Mistwalker or Hironobu Sakaguchi’s last to grace a Nintendo platform, as the craftsmanship on display here will be sorely missed.